dotnet/docs-maui/docs/user-interface/graphics/blendmodes.md

 :::image type="content" source="blendmodes-images/porterduff-destinationover.png" alt-text="Screenshot of the two overlapping rectangles, using the DestinationOver blend mode.":::

-The `DestinationIn` blend mode displays only the area where the destination and source intersect using the destination color:
+The `DestinationIn` blend mode displays only the area where the destination and source intersect, using the destination color:

 :::image type="content" source="blendmodes-images/porterduff-destinationin.png" alt-text="Screenshot of the two overlapping rectangles, using the DestinationIn blend mode.":::